UBC-CIC/vch-mri/docs/deployment_guide.md

 aws ec2 describe-key-pairs
 ```

-1. Store the database username and password at Systems Manager Parameter Store. **Make sure to replace DATABASENAME and DATABASEPWD with the respectives username and password you want to use for the database.
+1. Store the database username and password at Systems Manager Parameter Store. **Make sure to replace DATABASENAME and DATABASEPWD with the respectives username and password you want to use for the database**.
 ```bash
 aws ssm put-parameter --name "/mri-sched/dbuser_ec2" --value "DATABASENAME" --type SecureString --overwrite aws ssm put-parameter --name "/mri-sched/dbpwd_ec2" --value "DATABASEPWD" --type SecureString --overwrite